aws-samples/aws-modernization-with-lumigo/content/10_prerequisites/15_workspace_setup/20_cloud9.md

 weight: 20
 ---

 1 .
 Within the AWS console, use the region drop list to select **us-east-1 (N. Virginia)**.
-This will ensure the workshop script provisions the resources in this same region..
+This will ensure the workshop script provisions the resources in this same region

 2 .
-Navigate to the [cloud9 console](https://console.aws.amazon.com/cloud9/home) or just search for it under the **AWS console services** menu.
+Navigate to the [cloud9 console](https://console.aws.amazon.com/cloud9/home) or just search for it under the **AWS console services** menu

 3 .
 Click the **Create environment** button